jafferjunaidi/Fruitkha/README.md

 - Fully responsive for all devices
 - User friendly layout with beautiful color scheme
 - Preloader on all webpages
-- Secured user authentication on forms.
+- Countdown timer for hot deals
+- Secure card payment method
-- Online grocery store.
+- Online fruits store
 - Cross platform supported
 <br>

 ## Languages & Frameworks

-**Front-end:** HTML, CSS, JavaScript
+**Front-end:** HTML, CSS, JavaScript, Python, PHP

-**Framework:** Bootstrap
+**Framework:** Django
 <br><br>

 ## Deployment & Installation

-  To run this project simply download or clone this repository in your local computer, open this project in visual studio code editor and download live server extension for live preview of this project or you can check out this website which is live at: https://jafferjunaidi.github.io/Starorganic/
+  To run this project simply download or clone this repository in your local computer, open this project in visual studio code editor  of this project or you can check out this website which is live at: https://jafferjunaidi.github.io/Starorganic/
 <br>